Website conversion happens on your website but the efforts it takes for your prospects to convert are actually spread out across multiple channels.

 You would think that this is a no-brainer.
 But nope, we have seen so many websites like these that just frustrate people and send them away

 Make it very obvious as to what actions you want your website visitors to take.
 If you have a blog and want more people to read it, put a “Subscribe to our newsletter” where people can clearly see.

 Here you can also do an A/B test to determine which CTA button works better (text, shape, color, etc.).

-If your CTA is to book a meeting, having an embedded calendar on your conversion page could do amazing for your conversion rate.
+Or, if your CTA is to book a meeting, having an embedded calendar on your conversion page could do amazing for your conversion rate.
 Adding this element will help you cut down the back and forth of scheduling a suitable meeting.

-For example, if you use Calendly, simply mark your availability on the calendar and ask your prospects to directly choose an available time that’s suitable for them.
+For example, if you use Ourly, simply mark your availability on the calendar and ask your prospects to directly choose an available time that’s suitable for them.
 Done!
 They only need to show up at the meeting.

 If your prospects have already followed a micro-CTA but have not interacted with your brand since, re-engage with them.